CommBank/type-theory-study-group-2015/README.md

-&#42; Programming Languages and Types (yet perfectly understandable) in Sydney &mdash; thanks to Danny Gratzer for the name.
+&#42; Programming Languages and Types (yet perfectly understandable) in Sydney &mdash; thanks to Danny Gratzer for the name suggestion.

 ## When and where